unaschneck/pydar/README.md

 ## Data Files

-### Dynamically Updated Data Files
+### Dynamically Updated Backend Data Files

-Pydar includes multiple scripts to web scrap from revelant URLs to generate some of the data files
+Pydar includes multiple scripts to web scrap from revelant URLs to generate some of the backend data files

-Changes are checked once a month via Github Actions to keep csv files up to date
+Changes are checked once a month via Github Actions to keep csv files up to date and any changes found will be bundled into the subsequent release

 **coradr_jpl_options.csv**